-The following Figure illustrates the multiple G.711.0 frame per RTP payload case where the number of G.711.0 frames placed in the RTP payload is N.
+The following Figure illustrates the one or more G.711.0 frames per RTP payload case where the number of G.711.0 frames placed in the RTP payload is N. We note that when N is equal to 1 that this case is identical to the previous example.

-Multiple G.711.0 Frames in RTP Payload Case
+One or More G.711.0 Frames in RTP Payload Case

-Firs t Second Nth Zero or more
+First Second Nth Zero or more

-G.71 1.0 G.711.0 G.711.0 0x00
+G.711.0 G.711.0 G.711.0 0x00

-Fram е Frame Frame Padding Octets
+Frame Frame Frame Padding Octets

-İ

-We note here that the individual G.711.0 frames can be, and generally are, of different lengths.
-The decoding process in the following section is used to determine the frame boundaries.
+We note here that when we have multiple G.711.0 frames that the individual frames can be, and generally are, of different lengths.
+The decoding process described in Section 4.2.3 is used to determine the frame boundaries.

 Encoding Process: One or more G.711.0 frames are placed in the RTP payload simply by concatenating the G.711.0 frames together.
 The amount of time represented by the G.711 symbols compressed in all the G.711.0 frames in the RTP payload MUST correspond to the ptime signaled for applications using SDP.
 Although not generally desired, padding in the RTP payload SHOULD be placed after the last G.711.0 frame in the payload and MAY be created by placing one or more 0x00 octets after the last G.711.0 frame.
 Such padding may be desired based on security considerations (see Section 10).
+Additional encoding process details and considerations are specified later in Section 4.2.2.1.

-Decoding Process: As G.711.0 frames can be of varying length, the payload decoding process described in the following section is used to determine where the individual G.711.0 frame boundaries are.
+Decoding Process: As G.711.0 frames can be of varying length, the payload decoding process described in Section 4.2.3 is used to determine where the individual G.711.0 frame boundaries are.
+Any padding octets inserted before or after any G.711.0 frame in the RTP payload is silently (and safely) ignored by the G.711.0 decoding process specified in Section 4.2.3.